jason0x43/intern-a11y/README.md

 ### axe

-The aXe checker must be injected into the page being analyzed, and therefore can only be used in functional test suites, which must be run Intern's WebDriver runner, `intern-runner` (or `intern run -w` with [intern-cli](https://github.com/theintern/intern-cli)).
-It provides two functions, `check` and `createChecker`.
+The aXe checker must be injected into the page being analyzed, and therefore can only be used in functional test suites.
+These must be run using Intern's WebDriver runner, `intern-runner` (or `intern run -w` with [intern-cli](https://github.com/theintern/intern-cli)).
+The aXe checker provides two functions, `check` and `createChecker`.

 #### check

-The `check` function performs a check on a given URL using a given Command object (typically `this.remote`).
+The `check` function performs an accessibility analysis on a given URL using a given Command object (typically `this.remote`).

 ```typescript
 check({